nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 #### <a name="accept-header"></a> Accept Header

-The Accept header specifies the format of the response message.
-The Accept header will default to XML for the normal Ingest APIs. `application/json` can be specified if you prefer responses in JSON.
+The `Accept` header specifies the format of the response message and defaults to XML for the normal Ingest APIs. `application/json` can be specified if the preferred responses is JSON.

+#### <a name="cmr-pretty-header"></a> Cmr-Pretty Header

+The `Cmr-Pretty` Header set to `true` or using the alias `&pretty=true` URL parameter will tell CMR to format the output with new lines and spaces for better readability by humans.

+    curl -H "Cmr-Pretty: true" ...

 #### <a name="cmr-revision-id-header"></a> Cmr-Revision-Id Header

-The revision id header allows specifying the [revision id](#revision-id) to use when saving the concept.
+The `Cmr-Revision-Id` header allows specifying the [revision id](#revision-id) to use when saving the concept.
 If the revision id specified is not the latest a HTTP Status code of 409 will be returned indicating a conflict.

 #### <a name="cmr-concept-id-header"></a> Cmr-Concept-Id (or Concept-Id) Header

-The concept id header allows specifying the [concept id](#concept-id) to use when saving a concept.
+The `Cmr-Concept-Id` header allows specifying the [concept id](#concept-id) to use when saving a concept.
 This should normally not be sent by clients.
 The CMR should normally generate the concept id.
-The header Concept-Id is an alias for Cmr-Concept-Id.
+The header `Concept-Id` is an alias for `Cmr-Concept-Id`.

 #### <a name="validate-keywords-header"></a> Cmr-Validate-Keywords Header

-If this header is set to true, ingest will validate that the UMM-C collection keywords match known keywords from the GCMD KMS.
-The following fields are validated.
+If the `Cmr-Validate-Keywords` header is set to `true`, ingest will validate that the UMM-C collection keywords match known keywords from the GCMD KMS.

+	curl -H "Cmr-Validate-Keywords: true" ...

+The following fields are validated:

 * [Platforms](https://gcmd.earthdata.nasa.gov/kms/concepts/concept_scheme/platforms?format=csv) - short name, long name, and type
 * [Instruments](https://gcmd.earthdata.nasa.gov/kms/concepts/concept_scheme/instruments?format=csv) - short name and long name